The relationship between BDNF, depression, diet, exercise and magic mushrooms

 More BDNF

-So creating more BDNF can be done by stimulating the 5HT receptor.
-When the body releases more BDNF, it flips the switch on a set of genes that grows brand new brain cells, nerve cell connections.
-Even slightly higher BDNF makes you learn faster, remember better, age slower and your brain quickly rearranges connections to different parts of the brain and body.
+Producing more BDNF can be achieved by stimulating the 5HT receptor.
+When the body releases more BDNF, it flips a switch on a series of genes that grow brand-new brain cells and nerve cell connections.
+Even slightly higher BDNF levels help you learn faster, remember better, age more slowly, and quickly rearrange your brain's connections with different parts of the brain and body.

-BDNF also increases the plasticity of your brain.
-When your brain cells are damaged or put into a stressful situation, BDNF protects them and helps them come back stronger.
-The neural pathways become more flexible instead of broken down, which could explain why higher levels of BDNF are associated with warding off depression.
+BDNF also increases your brain's plasticity.
+When your brain cells are damaged or encounter a stressful situation, BDNF protects them and helps them bounce back stronger.
+The neural pathways become more flexible instead of broken down, which could explain why higher BDNF levels are associated with fighting off depression.

-With a few changes in daily habits, the brain can be set up to release more and more BDNF, making it more resilient and stronger in the face of any setbacks that come with life.
+With a few changes in daily habits, the brain can be programmed to release more and more BDNF, making the brain more resilient and stronger when faced with life's setbacks.

 BDNF and serotonin

-So more serotonin causes an increased release of BDNF through the 5HT2A receptor.
-So if we are going to look at how to stimulate the serotonin receptor more, we need to look at how to increase serotonin and how to keep the receptor sensitive to stimulation.
+So, more serotonin leads to increased BDNF release via the 5HT2A receptor.
+If we're going to look at how to further stimulate the serotonin receptor, we need to consider how to increase serotonin levels and keep the receptor sensitive to stimulation.

-Also check out our earlier post on increasing serotonin for more tips
+Also see our previous post about increase serotonin for more tips

-The foods listed below are known to trigger inflammatory responses and lower serotonin which also lowers BDNF.
+The foods below are known to trigger inflammatory responses and lower serotonin, which also lowers BDNF.

-Sugar: Eating sugar and particularly fructose directly inhibits BDNF production and causes cognitive decline.
-Fructose along with glucose in one molecule is what we call table sugar.
+Sugar: Eating sugar, and fructose in particular, directly inhibits BDNF production and leads to cognitive decline.
+Fructose combined with glucose in a single molecule is what we call table sugar.
 Avoid added sugar as much as possible.
-Also, sugar causes inflammatory responses in the body which reduces serotonin release.
+Sugar also triggers inflammatory responses in the body, which reduces serotonin release.

-Bad fats: Bad fats create inflammatory responses in the body and that causes a reduction in serotonin release via inflammatory factors.
-The bad fats are usually vegetable omega 6 fats used for frying such as sunflower, soybean and peanut oil.
-Hardened (vegetable) fats are also bad fats.
+Bad fats: Bad fats cause inflammatory reactions in the body, which, through inflammatory factors, reduces serotonin release.
+These bad fats are typically vegetable omega-6 fats used for frying, such as sunflower, soy, and peanut oil.
+Hydrogenated (vegetable) fats are also bad fats.

-Dairy: Dairy can also be pro-inflammatory when consumed at high levels.
-It is best not to consume sweetened or unleavened dairy products.
-So unsweetened kefir or yogurt can be eaten in moderation.
+Dairy: Dairy products can also promote inflammation when consumed in high doses.
+It's best to avoid sweetened or unsweetened dairy products.
+Unsweetened kefir or yogurt can be eaten in moderation.

 Gluten: Eat as few grain-based products as possible.
 Gluten can also cause inflammation, especially in allergic reactions.
-However, oats and thus oatmeal can be eaten.
+Oats and oatmeal are safe to eat.

 Alcohol: Alcohol is fermented sugar and is best avoided entirely.
-If alcohol is drunk anyway, half to a full glass of wine a day can be consumed without too much harm.
-Above that, alcohol already becomes an inflammation promoter.
+If alcohol is consumed, half a glass to a full glass of wine per day can be consumed without too much harm.
+Above that level, alcohol is already a pro-inflammatory.

-Meat: Game, grass-fed meat and wild fish are not a problem provided red meat is eaten on a limited basis (recommendation is max.
-2 times per week).
-Any fish that has not been wild-caught or fed other than natural is best not eaten.
-Grain- and corn-fed animal products are also not recommended.
+Meat: Wild game, grass-fed meat, and wild fish are fine as long as red meat is eaten in moderation (recommended a maximum of twice a week).
+Any fish that isn't wild-caught or fed anything other than its natural diet is best avoided.
+Grain- and corn-fed animal products are also discouraged.

 Nutrition and higher BDNF

 All anti-inflammatory foods and nutrients indirectly help increase BDNF.
-So all antioxidants, polyphenols and omega 3 are BDNF increasing.
-The building blocks of serotonin must also be in the diet, of course.
-Below are the BDNF increasing foods.
+All antioxidants, polyphenols, and omega-3s therefore boost BDNF.
+The building blocks of serotonin should also be present in your diet, of course.
+Below are some BDNF-boosting foods.

-Complex carbohydrates: Complex carbohydrates are slow digesting and ensure stable blood sugar levels which reduces the need for insulin.
+Complex carbohydrates: Complex carbohydrates are slowly digested and ensure stable blood sugar levels, reducing the need for insulin.
 This prevents insulin insensitivity and thus various inflammatory responses in the body.
-Also, most sources of complex carbohydrates also contain a lot of antioxidants and dietary fiber.
-It is advisable to take vegetables for half of all diet with 2 pieces of fruit per day and a little oats.
-Also, a handful of nuts a day can have a positive effect on serotonin production.
+Most sources of complex carbohydrates also contain plenty of antioxidants and dietary fiber.
+It's recommended that half of your daily diet consist of vegetables, along with two pieces of fruit and a small amount of oats.
+A handful of nuts daily can also have a positive effect on serotonin production.

-Omega-3: Omega 3 fatty acids DHA and EPA play important roles around the serotonin receptor.
-For example, EPA is an important anti-inflammatory and DHA makes the cell membrane of the 5HT receptor more sensitive to serotonin.
-DHA and EPA rich foods are fish, seafood and shellfish.
-Also, algae and krill are also high in EPA and DHA and the human body can also make them from the Omega 3 fatty acid ALA, which is commonly found in flaxseed oil and walnuts (oil).
+Omega-3: Omega-3 fatty acids DHA and EPA play a key role around the serotonin receptor.
+For example, EPA is an important anti-inflammatory, and DHA makes the cell membrane of the 5HT receptor more sensitive to serotonin.
+Fish, shellfish, and crustaceans are foods rich in DHA and EPA.
+Algae and krill also contain high levels of EPA and DHA, and the human body can also synthesize them from the omega-3 fatty acid ALA, which is abundant in flaxseed oil and walnuts (oil).

-Polyphenols and antioxidants: Antioxidants and especially the polyphenols work very well against oxidizing body molecules because they can absorb free radicals such as free oxygen.
-With this, the body prevents inflammation from oxidation (like iron can rust).
-Almost all natural plant foods are full of polyphenols and antioxidants.
-The better a food absorbs free radicals, the higher its ORAC value, which stands for Oxygen Radical Absorbance Capacity.
+Polyphenols and antioxidants: Antioxidants, and polyphenols in particular, are very effective against the oxidation of body molecules because they can absorb free radicals such as free oxygen.
+This prevents inflammation caused by oxidation (like iron rusting).
+Almost all natural plant foods are packed with polyphenols and antioxidants.
+The better a food is at absorbing free radicals, the higher its ORAC value, which stands for Oxygen Radical Absorbance Capacity.

-Tryptophan-rich foods: Tryptophan is the precursor to 5-HTP and serotonin and thus must come in through food. foods high in tryptophan include oatmeal, nuts, seeds, spirulina, cocoa (pure), sesame seeds, chickpeas, spinach, sunflower seeds, parsley, asparagus, mushrooms, broccoli, beans, nuts, seeds, soybeans and turkey.
+Tryptophan-rich foods: Tryptophan is the precursor of 5-HTP and serotonin and must therefore be obtained through diet.
+Foods rich in tryptophan include oatmeal, nuts, seeds, spirulina, cocoa (pure), sesame seeds, chickpeas, spinach, sunflower seeds, parsley, asparagus, mushrooms, broccoli, beans, nuts, seeds, soybeans, and turkey.

-Vitamin B: Vitamins B3, B6 and B12 are excipients in the formation of serotonin.
-Foods that can provide the B vitamins are (grass-fed) meat, fish, (acidified) dairy, whole grains, vegetables, fruits, potatoes, legumes, eggs, and (cashew) nuts.
-A vegan should supplement B12 because B12 is found only in animal foods.
+Vitamin B: Vitamins B3, B6, and B12 help produce serotonin.
+Foods that can provide B vitamins include (grass-fed) meat, fish, (acidified) dairy, whole grains, vegetables, fruit, potatoes, legumes, eggs, and (cashew) nuts.
+A vegan should supplement with B12 because it is only found in animal foods.

-Minerals: Minerals such as zinc, iron and magnesium play an important role in very many biochemical processes in the body, including the formation of serotonin.
-Eat as many vegetables as possible, and if you cook vegetables, cook them as briefly as possible.
-Combine with as many vegetables as you can get in.
-Vary with nuts such as cashews, pistachios, walnuts and pecans.
-Cocoa in pure unprocessed form is very mineral-rich.
-Whole grain cereals such as brown rice and oats (malt) are also good sources of minerals.
+Minerals: Minerals such as zinc, iron, and magnesium play an important role in many biochemical processes in the body, including the production of serotonin.
+Eat as many vegetables as possible, and if you cook them, cook them as briefly as possible.
+Combine them with as many vegetables as you can.
+Vary your intake of nuts such as cashews, pistachios, walnuts, and pecans.
+Cocoa, in its pure, unprocessed form, is very rich in minerals.
+Whole grains such as brown rice and oats are also good sources of minerals.

-MAO inhibiting food: MAO is an enzyme that breaks down serotonin, among other things.
-This is a natural process that is supposed to take place.
-However, certain foods can inhibit MAO activity in a healthy way and in moderation so that serotonin is not broken down as quickly.
-Seaweed, turmeric, passion flower and rhodiola are mild MAO inhibitors.
+MAO inhibitory foods: MAO is an enzyme that breaks down serotonin, among other things.
+This is a natural process that's supposed to occur.
+However, certain foods can be used to moderately and healthily inhibit MAO activity, slowing down serotonin breakdown.
+Seaweed, turmeric, passion flower, and rhodiola are mild MAO inhibitors.

 Supplements and BDNF

-We previously wrote about supplements that can increase serotonin and thus BDNF.
-If nutrition is not enough, you can also supplement.
+We previously wrote about supplements that can increase serotonin and therefore BDNF.
+If diet alone isn't enough, you can also supplement.

-The right nutrients are needed to make BDNF via serotonin.
-In the intestines, it is the bacteria that pre-digest many of the important substances for you.
-Without the pre-digestion, we cannot get all the substances the body needs.
-So first, make sure you have the right bacteria in your intestines by taking a probiotic that contains one or more of the following strains: Lactobacillusacidophilus, Lactobacilluscasei and Bifidobacteriumbifidum.
-Then give those bacteria and yourself proper nutrition and dietary fiber from mostly vegetables, legumes, moderate fruits and a little whole grain products such as oatmeal.
+The right nutrients are needed to produce BDNF via serotonin.
+In your intestines, bacteria predigest many of the important substances for you.
+Without predigestion, we can't access all the nutrients your body needs.
+So, first ensure you have the right bacteria in your intestines by taking a probiotic containing one or more of the following strains: Lactobacillus acidophilus, Lactobacillus casei and Bifidobacteriumbifidum.
+Then you give those bacteria and yourself the right nutrition and dietary fiber from mainly vegetables, legumes, moderate fruits and some whole grain products such as oatmeal.

-Cardiotraining triggers the production of a protein called FNDC5 ( ibronectin type III domain-containing protein 5).
-FNDC5, in turn, increases BDNF by 200-300%.
-The increase is long-lasting.
-In a study of men who cycled daily for 3 months, BDNF levels nearly quadrupled.
+Cardio training stimulates the production of a protein called FNDC5 (ibronectin type III domain-containing protein 5).
+FNDC5, in turn, increases BDNF by 200-300 %.
+This increase is long-lasting.
+In a study of men who cycled daily for three months, BDNF levels almost quadrupled.

-Regular strength training also increases BDNF, but that only lasts until only a few minutes after exercise.
-A better form of training is interval training or any sport where high intensity and rest are alternated.
+Regular strength training also increases BDNF, but this only lasts for a few minutes after the workout.
+A better form of training is interval training or any other type of exercise that alternates between high intensity and rest.

 Sleep and BDNF

-Deep sleep causes a release of DMT, which resembles serotonin and thus also activates the 5HT2a receptor.
-As a result, the body releases BDNF during the deeper stages of sleep.
+Deep sleep triggers the release of DMT, which is similar to serotonin and therefore also activates the 5HT2a receptor.
+This causes the body to release BDNF during the deeper stages of sleep.
 There are four sleep stages that repeat every 90 minutes.
-On average, you spend about a third to half the night in stages 3 and 4.
-During this stage, the activity of DMT and BDNF is highest.
+On average, you spend about a third to half of your night in stages 3 and 4.
+DMT and BDNF activity are highest during these stages.

 Meditation and BDNF